angrybino/org.frappe.documents/README.md

 # org.frappe.documents

-Publicly available assets related to Frappé
+This repository holds publicly available documents, from guidelines to licences.